How Does the ReLU Activation Affect the Implicit Bias of Gradient Descent on High-dimensional Neural Network Regression?: Implicit Bias of Single ReLU Models ( m=1 ) Under Gradient Descent

-\begin{remark} In addition to Assumptions~\ref{asm:label_bounds} and~\ref{asm:high_dim_data}, Theorem~\ref{thm:single_relu_gd_high_dim_implicit_bias} assumes a sufficiently small initialization where all the training examples are active (to see this, note that $\X \w^{(0)} = \bepsilon \succ \zero$).
+\begin{remark} In addition to Assumptions~\ref{asm:label_bounds} and~\ref{asm:high_dim_data}, Theorem~\ref{thm:single_relu_gd_high_dim_implicit_bias} assumes a sufficiently small initialization where all the training examples are active (to see this, note that $\X \w^{(0)} = \bepsilon \succ \zero$)\footnote{The initialization expression $\w^{(0)} = \X^\top(\XX)^{-1}\bepsilon$ with $\bepsilon\in\R^n$ is isomorphic to an arbitrary initialization in the span of the data $\{\x_i\}_{i=1}^n$, owing to the full-row-rank assumption on $\X$.
+Note in particular that such an initialization can be arbitrarily far from $\w^\star$, and does not constitute a ``local'' initialization.}.
 Essentially, the primal variables are initialized in the positive orthant.
 The sufficiently small initialization is also assumed in previous work~\citep{boursier2022gradient,dana2025convergence}.
 The positivity assumption is made to ensure high-probability convergence to a global minimum.
 On the other hand, a random initialization would map to both positive and negative primal variables.
 Our simulations in Appendix~\ref{app:simulation} (in particular, Figure~\ref{fig:bad_init_high_dim}) demonstrate that in this case, a positively labeled but initially inactive example remains inactive, meaning that gradient descent can only converge to a local minimum\footnote{In fact, this is why~\citet{dana2025convergence} need to assume a sufficiently large number of neurons $m$ to ensure global convergence under random initialization.}.
-We expect that this can also be proved using Lemma~\ref{lem:neg_stay_neg}. \end{remark}
+Additionally, we provide a simple explicit counterexample showing that such initializations result in convergence to a local minimum that is not globally optimal in Appendix~\ref{app:counter_example}. \end{remark}